-17. Disenrollment and Re-Enrollment
+20. Disenrollment and Re-Enrollment

 Members may be disenrolled from the CIS program.
-When the member disenrolls from CIS, the member's current status code must be end dated and sent to MQD by the health plan.
-Reason codes may be added at a later date.
+When a member disenrolls from CIS, the member's status code must be end dated and sent to MQD by the health plan.
+Reason codes may be added later.
+Members who are disenrolled from the CIS program may be reconsidered for identification and enrollment at a later date.
+If re-enrolling into CIS, eligibility must be re-confirmed, and member consent must be re-obtained.

-Possible Disenrollment Reasons
+20.1 Possible Disenrollment Reasons